St. Thomas Syro-Malabar Forane Catholic Church (Philadelphia): Forane Church

-Vicars
+Vicars / Assistant Priests

 The Church's Forane Vicar is currently held by Rev. Dr. George Danavelil.
 Fr.
 Danavelil was ordained on December 30, 1998, and served as the Secretary for the Syro Malabar Church Commission for Catechesis at Mount St. Thomas.
 He then went on to serve as Vicar in Churches in Ottawa, Charlotte, and San Francisco before being appointed by Jacob Angadiath as The Diocesan Director of Catechesis and then as Chancellor.
 He was appointed as Vicar of the Philadelphia Church in November 2023.